 Lagos, Nigeria – On Wednesday, August 1, Zone Tech Park (“Zone Tech”) officially launched.
 It is a startup on a mission to build other startups.
 With the 6.5 million dollars funding they have received till date, they seek to provide co-working spaces, advisory and hands-on technical support to their start-ups.

 Situated on a 10,000 square-metre facility, Zone Tech’s compound comfortably accommodates 150 cars while their building houses 5 meeting rooms, a studio and a 650-seater conference hall (the size of 40 Lagos Danfos combined).

 True to the "park" bit of its name, it spots a rather beautiful green scenery.

 Favourably located on Lagos Mainland; along the Gbagada expressway, the company stays very visible with an unmissable “Zone Tech Park" signboard in front of its gate.

 Their main gate gives passers-by a sneak peek of what might be going on in their compound.

 Zone Tech was founded by Bolaji Olagunju, a serial entrepreneur who also founded The Workforce Group (“WorkForce”) which is a leading human resources company in Nigeria.

 Perhaps, because of his need for focus, he (wisely?) decided to appoint a CEO for his new company, Zone Tech Park, while he continues to lead WorkForce as their CEO.

 Toro Orero was the chosen man.

 Toro comes from a Venture Capital background with experience working with African founders and their startups.
-He is the managing partner of a Silicon Valley VC Fund investing in African startups – DDF .
-Also, he is the founder of SpeedUPAfrica, a founder bootcamp which later became The African Startup Institute (ASI), an academy.
+He is the managing partner of a Silicon Valley VC Fund investing in African startups – DDF (Draper Dark Flow).
+Also, he is the founder of SpeedUPAfrica, a founder bootcamp that later became The African Startup Institute (ASI), an academy.